 Here, an area under a sloped ceiling – typically a difficult space to style – becomes an ideal small home office with minimal effort required.
 Printed wallpaper is used to add interest to the space and prevents the feeling of staring at a blank wall while you work.

 8. Opt for simple and streamlined furniture styles

 When choosing furniture for a small home office, opt for pieces that are simple, streamlined, and classic in their design.

 Bulky furniture will overwhelm a small space, making it feel boxy.
 Contrastingly, streamlined solutions will open up the space, allowing it to feel larger and lighter.
 Plus, it’s well documented that a clear, clean, and simple space is of benefit to those seeking to increase their productivity.

-If your small home office setup calls for more than a desk and desk chair, consider investing in a custom unit to achieve a high-end finish.
+If your modern home office ideas calls for more than a desk and desk chair, consider investing in a custom unit to achieve a high-end finish.